Bravery & Leadership – You Need One For The Other

 An Additional Thought

-I want you to keep in mind that we must all accept that leaders are sometimes followers and followers are sometimes leaders.
-Both leaders and followers must remain flexible and open to when these opportunities arise.
-Do not be threatened by the leadership abilities of another and do not look down upon those who do not rise at the moment.
+I want you to keep in mind that we must all accept that leaders are sometimes followers, and followers are sometimes leaders.
+Both leaders and followers must remain flexible and open when these opportunities arise.
+Do not be threatened by the leadership abilities of another, and do not look down upon those who do not rise at the moment.
 Everyone will find their way or naturally step aside.
 Thankfully, at least, for the most part, you get to choose which path you will take.
 Remember that even if you choose not to decide, you’re still making a decision.
-You might as well just make the decision that puts you on the better end of it all.
-If you don’t, someone else will surely make the decisions and that could put you in the place that you don’t want to be.
+You might as well make the decision that puts you on the better end of it all.
+If you don’t, someone else will surely make the decisions, which could put you in a place you don’t want to be.

 Did you enjoy this article on bravery?
 Be sure to check out my article titled, “The Remarkable Leadership of Thomas Paine.”